Deafness in Ireland: Mainstream education

 The most common option for DHH children is mainstream schools which makes up about 90 percent of Deaf students' education.
 When a Deaf child is sent to a mainstream school that means they are integrated into a classroom with other hearing children.
 There are only a few deaf children enrolled at one mainstream school at a time.
 Sometimes, this environment can be very frustrating for them because teachers may not have the time to provide additional support.
-As a result, a Special Needs Assistant or Visiting Teacher may be needed for support.
-A Special Needs Assistant will be provided only if support is needed in the classroom.
-In comparison, a Visiting Teacher will meet with the student one-on-one occasionally.
+As a result, a special needs assistant or visiting teacher may be needed for support.
+A special needs assistant will be provided only if support is needed in the classroom.
+In comparison, a visiting teacher will meet with the student one-on-one occasionally.

 Schools for the deaf

 In Ireland, there are three schools specifically for DHH students who aim to develop ISL skills.
-Firstly, St. Mary's School for Deaf Girls and St. Joseph's School for Deaf Boys are both located in Cabra, Dublin.
+Firstly, St Mary's School for Deaf Girls and St Joseph's School for Deaf Boys are both located in Cabra, Dublin.
 Since the 1850s, these schools have offered boarding to students so those who do not live nearby can stay at the school during the week.
 The third school for Deaf students is Midwest School for the Deaf which is located in Limerick.
-This school was founded more than 25 years ago for DHH individuals in the Mid-West region of Ireland, and here, education is provided from pre-school to post primary level.
+This school was founded in 1979 for DHH individuals in the Mid-West region of Ireland, and here, education is provided from pre-school to post primary level.
+It is the only school in Ireland which specifically caters to pre-school aged DHH students.

-St. Mary's School for Deaf Girls
+St Mary's School for Deaf Girls

-In 1846, the Catholic Institute for the Deaf began raising money for St. Mary's School for Deaf Girls.
+In 1846, the Catholic Institute for the Deaf began raising money for St Mary's School for Deaf Girls.
 Today, there are two separate schools for primary and secondary education.
 The children attending Marian Primary School follow the standard Department of Education curriculum, but the classroom environment is focused on educating DHH students.
-Also, they accept both day and residential students, and the school provides transportation for students.
-Consequently, the Rosary School provides education to secondary students.
-Here, a variety of programs are offered including Junior Certificates and Leaving Certificates, and a Speech Language Therapist is provided to students.
+The school has both day and residential students, and provides transportation for students.
+The Rosary School provides education to secondary students.
+Here, a variety of programs are offered including Junior Certificates and Leaving Certificates, and a speech language therapist is provided to students.